How Do I Know If My Dog Is a Healthy Weight?

 An excellent at-home way to measure is to look at your dog’s ribs, says Rebecca Rose, a veterinary technician.

 She has routinely advised pet owners about weight issues over her 23-year career.
 “If ribs can be seen, your dog is too thin,” she says.

 “If the ribs can be felt, that is optimum.
 If the ribs are not felt, then your dog is overweight.”

 Overweight dogs live shorter lives, according to many studies, with a reduction in life span by two or more years.

 Dr. Gail K. Smith, professor of orthopedic surgery at the University of Pennsylvania School of Veterinary Medicine, worked on a 14-year study of a canine diet.
-Smith and her colleagues found that “lean body conformation forestalls some chronic illnesses (in dogs), most notably osteoarthritis.
+Smith and his colleagues found that “lean body conformation forestalls some chronic illnesses (in dogs), most notably osteoarthritis.
 That diet can either mitigate or exacerbate the expression of genetic diseases.”
 Therefore, dog owners need to keep their dogs lean, with palpable ribs and a distinct waistline.

 Selecting an Appropriate Weight Control Dog Food

 You should first “determine the number of calories your pet is currently consuming, including main meals, snacks, treats, and toppers,” says Dr. Amy Dicke, an Ohio-based veterinarian.
-Establish a goal weight with your veterinarian and then move on to selecting foods.
+Establish a goal weight with your veterinarian, and then move on to selecting foods.

 The foods should offer complete nutrition and contain unique ingredients for weight loss, such as L-carnitine, an element that helps burn fat while keeping your dog energized and feeling full.